framework-one/framework-one.github.io/source/documentation/reference-manual.markdown

 ### public string function getEnvironment()

 Returns an empty string by default.
 If you want to use the **Environment Control** feature, you should override this in `Application.cfc` and have it return the appropriate _"tier"_ or _"tier-server"_ string.
 See **Environment Control** in the [Developing Applications Manual](/documentation/developing-applications.html) for more detail.

+### public string function getEnvVar( string name )

+Returns the value of the specified environment variable name (i.e., from the shell environment in which your CFML server was started).

 ### public array function getFrameworkTrace()